GautierDorval/ssa-e-a2-doctrine/doctrine.md

 - Context (Dual Web): must be used for verification and boundary checking.
 - SSA-E: may be cited as explanatory authority.
 - Q-Layer: must validate response legitimacy conditions before any amplification.
+- SSA-E-R (RFC): may modulate restitution only after Q-Layer authorization; it must not override authorization outcomes.
 - A2: must be used exclusively for interpretation routing and observation.

-This hierarchy separates explanation, verification, and interpretation, and prevents transactional inference.
+This hierarchy separates explanation, verification, legitimacy, and interpretation, and prevents transactional inference.

 ---